paldepind/flyd/README.md

 twiggers `c` which again triggers `d`.
 But Flyd will handle this better.
 Since only one value entered the system `d` will only be updated once with the changed values of `b` and `c`.
 This avoids superfluous updates of your streams.

+### Environment support

+Flyd should work in all JavaScript environments.
+Some of its modules may however assume ECMAScript 4.